109km/chat-bot-client/README.md

 1. clone this repo.

-2. Run `npm install` in the root directory.
+2. Run `cd client && npm install`.

 3. Run `npm run serve`.
 Open `http://localhost:8080/` to have a try.